Gantry Slipform

 Working conditions / material storing facilities

-The Gantry Slipform Method provides a very spacious working place since it provides two large work decks to operate from (Slipform Deck and Upper deck).
+The Gantry Slipform method provides a very spacious working place since it provides two large work decks to operate from (Slipform Deck and Upper deck).
 The extra working space provides a much safer and effective working area since rebar material can be stocked in advance for distribution before the slipform starts.

 Winches instead of construction cranes

-There is no need for construction cranes with the Gantry Slipform Method since all material is handled by winches supported by the gantry roof structure.
+There is no need for construction cranes with the Gantry Slipform method since all material is handled by winches supported by the gantry roof structure.
 The winches can haul material from the concrete lorries at the pick-up area directly into the caisson walls.

 Keeping the same caisson geometry throughout the project